magepow/yampi-checkout-brazil/README.md

-# Shopify Yampi Checkout Brasil
+# Integrater Yampi Checkout with Shopify

 #### This guide integrater Yampi Checkout Brasil with shopify dropshipping use theme dev by Alothemes